 Here are ways you can improve your credit score and make sure it stays healthy:

 This is a huge practice that lays the foundation for a healthy credit score.
 Even slipping on one bill can mean the difference between a fair or excellent score.
 Always ensure that your bills are paid on time.
 An excellent credit score will have bills paid 100% of the time or even 97% of the time, which is considered less than stellar.

 Consistently Check Your Credit Score

 It is free to check your credit score and the best practice is doing so on a regular basis, ideally at least three times a year.
 This doesn’t mean just looking at the number and making sure it is in the green zone.
-You should do a thorough check on your credit score to make sure you are on the right track of having an excellent credit as well as monitoring for any fraud.
-Otherwise, fraud can destroy your credit and cause huge amounts of stress if left unnoticed.

 Try to Use Your Credit Card More Often

 This might sound counter-productive when you’re trying to fix your credit, but there are rules to this.
 First, get your spending and credit under control before applying this method.
 Once that is taken care of, most financial professionals agree that paying with a credit card even for gas or smaller purchases is the way to go as long as the bill can be paid off each month.
 Spend wisely for a better (and bigger) reward.

 Have Awareness of Financial Decisions